M7 motorway (Ireland): History

 In March 2008, construction commenced on a 36 km section (22 miles) of the M7 route between Castletown, County Laois and Nenagh, tying into the Portlaoise-Castletown scheme mentioned above at the Borris-in-Ossory junction.
 It runs between junctions 21 and 24 on the N7-M7 corridor.
 This scheme was originally planned to proceed as a High Quality Dual Carriageway (HQDC), which would have seen it built to many of the same engineering standard as a motorway, with a design speed of 120 km/h, however a Statutory Instrument was passed on 17 July 2008, re-designating this and many other new HQDC schemes as motorway.
 Consequently, when this scheme was complete, it opened with full motorway regulations on 22 December 2010.

 In May 2004 work was completed on phase 1 of the Limerick Southern Ring Road which consists of approximately 10 km of dual carriageway, and joins the M20 road to Cork and the N21 road to Kerry.
 Two grade separated junctions allow access to Limerick city at Annacotty via the R445 and at Ballysimon via the N24.
 The N20 Carew park link road was closed permanently to inbound traffic from both the M7 and M20 in June 2010 to facilitate phase 2 of the Limerick southern ring road project.
 The dual carriageway was redesignated as M7 in 2009.
 Phase 2 of the Limerick Southern Ring Road opened as part of the N18 and was completed in July 2010.

 In 2017 work started on the widening of 13.5 km of the former two-lane dual carriageway to D3M standard between the Maudlin's interchange (J9) and the M7/M9 junction (J11).
 The widening project included the relocation of the on/off ramps at Junction 10 to a new junction at the main Naas to Newbridge dual carriageway (R445).
 A new interchange at Osberstown between junctions 9 and 10 was also built and designated Junction 9a.
 The project was fully completed in March 2021.

+In April 2022, an average speed camera system went into operation on a 9km stretch between junction 26 and 27.

 Junctions

+Junctions 1–8 form part of the N7 dual carriageway.